foobacca/ood-rules/notes.md

 ## Example Time

 show tomsplanner screenshot

-show tomsplanner json export
+show tomsplanner json export in sublime text - big and long

-show detail of time period
+show detail of time period - startmoment and finishmoment

 So I have the time period, the type and the row (= person)